 Key Features:

-- 13MP zoom camera for detailed views
+- 13MP zoom camera with wide-angle navigation camera

 - One-click connection via web browser